How to Configure a Droplet as a VPC Gateway

 Warning

 We recommend testing this configuration process before implementing it on Droplet critical to your infrastructure.
-Configuring internet gateways involves more complicated networking changes, and if something goes wrong, it could cause permanent connection problems.
+Configuring internet gateways involves complicated networking changes that can impact your network connectivity if not done properly.

 Configure Gateway Droplet